dotlang/language/README.md

 # Modules

 Modules are source code files.
 You can import them into current module and use their public types and bindings.
-You can import modules from local file-system, GitHub or any other external source which the compiler supports.
-You can also filter/rename imported identifiers to prevent name conflict.
+You can import modules from local file-system, GitHub or any other external source which the compiler supports (If import path starts with `.` or `..` it is relative path, if it start with `/` it is based on global DOTPATH, else it's using external protocols like `git`).
+You can also filter/rename imported identifiers to prevent name conflict, using `=>` notation and capturing output of import operator.

 Note that bindings and functions which start with underscore, won't be available outside their own module.